Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Including information about extra-curricular interests and achievements is also a great way to emphasise your personality – and can indicate to an employer that you are a well-rounded individual who is likely to be an asset to their company.

-Top tip: Pick only your most relevant interests, and tailor them to the specific role and company you’re applying to - if you’re an avid reader applying to a publishing house, for example, this would be one to include on your graduate CV.
+Top tip for graduate CVs: Pick only your most relevant interests, and tailor them to the specific role and company you’re applying to - if you’re an avid reader applying to a publishing house, for example, this would be one to include on your graduate CV.
 As a rule of thumb, never include anything that you wouldn’t be able to hold a conversation about if you are asked in your interview – because saying you’re a die-hard Shakespeare fan won’t be quite so impressive when you struggle to name your favourite comedy.

 When you’re on the hunt for graduate jobs, a well-structured, formatted and tailored CV is the best way to stand out from the job-hunting competition.
 So if you want to score an interview for your dream job, make sure that employers are getting the best possible impression of you from your graduate CV.